EnthusiasticTeslim/JTK-Challenge/README.md

 You can specify a `SLIDE_N` value in the environment file to generate binary labels for number of days before an ESP test fails.

+`num_hidden` is simply the dimension of the hidden state.

+The number of hidden layers is something else entirely.
+You can stack LSTMs on top of each other, so that the output of the first LSTM layer is the input to the second LSTM layer and so on.
+The number of hidden layers is how many LSTMs you stack on top of each other.